valpackett/ringfinger/README.md

 no. No. NO. You're looking for [octohipster](https://github.com/myfreeweb/octohipster), the new cool REST API microframework.
 This project is dead.
 I reused some code (stuff like pagination) in octohipster.
+I also reused ideas in [RapidMachine for Python](https://github.com/myfreeweb/rapidmachine).

-But this stuff mostly sucks.
+But this project's implementation mostly sucks.
+I learned a lot though.
 Making "extended Ring handlers" was an extremely stupid idea.
 HTML and REST at the same time wasn't smart too.
 Custom auth is not needed now that there's [friend](https://github.com/cemerick/friend).